Daniel Henney: Career

-Henney made his feature film debut in another romantic comedy Seducing Mr. Perfect (2006), which coincided with pop star Rain's debut in I'm a Cyborg, But That's OK (2006).
+Henney made his feature film debut in another romantic comedy Seducing Mr. Perfect (2006), which coincided with pop star and actor Rain's debut in I'm a Cyborg, But That's OK (2006).
 His second film, My Father, won multiple awards in South Korea and Henney became the first foreigner to sweep all the major cinema awards in the Best New Actor category.

 He later learned the language and appeared on a few variety shows, such as Family Outing.

 His first American role was as Agent Zero in the film X-Men Origins: Wolverine (2009).

 In the fall season of 2009, he played "Dr. David Lee" in the CBS television drama Three Rivers.

 In 2010, Henney returned to South Korea television for KBS2's The Fugitive: Plan B, alongside Rain and actress Lee Na-young.

 Since 2012, Henney has appeared in several American TV series.

+In 2014, Henney voiced Tadashi Hamada in Disney's Big Hero 6.

 Henney starred as Special Agent Matt Simmons in the American television series Criminal Minds: Beyond Borders, a spin-off of Criminal Minds, for two seasons from 2016 to 2017.
 After the Beyond Borders's cancellation, it was announced in June 2017 that Henney's Matt Simmons would continue on Criminal Minds as a series regular for season 13.
-He remained a part of the cast until the series concluded in season 15.
+He remained a part of the cast until the original series concluded in season 15.

 In September 2019, Henney was cast in the supporting role of Lan Mandragoran in Amazon Video's adaptation of Robert Jordan's fantasy epic The Wheel of Time.

+Personal life

+On October 20, 2023, Henney married Ru Kumagai, a Japanese-American actress.
+The wedding ceremony was held in the United States where only family members attended.